tatsumoto-ren/tatsumoto-ren.github.io/blog/language-domains.md

 ## Role of domains

 Why do we need to care about domains?
 Because the fastest way to obtain high-level comprehension in your target language is to narrow your immersion focus to a particular domain of the TL, master that subset, then move to another domain and repeat.
-On the opposite, [jumping between different domians](is-it-more-efficient-to-stick-to-one-domain.html) too often will cause a lot of frustration and slow down your progress since each new domain will meet you with a load of unfamiliar words.
+On the opposite, frequently [jumping between different domians](is-it-more-efficient-to-stick-to-one-domain.html) will cause a lot of frustration and slow down your progress since each new domain will meet you with a load of unfamiliar words.